The legalization of medical and even recreational marijuana in some states has given rise to a sort of “I told you so” attitude among some users.

 “This is pot on steroids,” said Kevin Winslow, director of the Quad-City Metropolitan Enforcement Group (MEG), in an interview with Healthline.

-MEG is a bi-state drug enforcement agency comprised of law enforcement officers from Rock Island County in Illinois and Scott County in Iowa.
+MEG is a bi-state drug enforcement collaboration composed of law enforcement officers from Rock Island County in Illinois and Scott County in Iowa.
 Even in this community of less than half a million people, dabbing stories have become increasingly commonplace and are very much on MEG’s radar, Winslow said.

 Soon, BHO may be manufactured and obtained legally in Illinois under its medical cannabis law, Winslow said.
 This is despite the fact that Illinois has adopted one of the more restrictive medicinal marijuana laws in the United States.